cdds-uiuc/simles-book/Readme.md

-# About this book
+# SIMLES - About this book
+# Statistical Inference and Machine Learning for Earth Sciences

-# GEOL 593 / ATMS 597
+## GEOL 593 / ATMS 597

 This is a live and ***very much beta*** version of the course notes for the GEOL 593/ATMS 597, as the class is being actively taught for the first time in the Spring of 2024 at the University of Illinois at Urbana Champaign.